RaphaelMaser/Ray_Tune/Ray_Tune_FashionMNIST.md

-    2023-01-09 15:40:50,719	WARNING worker.py:1851 -- Warning: The actor ImplicitFunc is very large (45 MiB).
+    2023-01-12 14:09:24,184	WARNING worker.py:1851 -- Warning: The actor ImplicitFunc is very large (45 MiB).
 Check that its definition is not implicitly capturing a large array or other object in scope.
 Tip: use ray.put() to put large objects in the Ray object store.
-    2023-01-09 15:40:51,242	WARNING util.py:244 -- The `start_trial` operation took 1.045 s, which may be a performance bottleneck.
-    2023-01-09 15:40:54,888	WARNING util.py:244 -- The `start_trial` operation took 0.513 s, which may be a performance bottleneck.
-    2023-01-09 15:40:55,891	WARNING util.py:244 -- The `start_trial` operation took 0.536 s, which may be a performance bottleneck.
-    2023-01-09 15:41:00,472	WARNING util.py:244 -- The `start_trial` operation took 0.604 s, which may be a performance bottleneck.
+    2023-01-12 14:09:24,711	WARNING util.py:244 -- The `start_trial` operation took 1.009 s, which may be a performance bottleneck.